Brent-Morrison/Stock_master/README.md

 ## Functions

 The following is an inventory of functions used in maintaining the database.
+These are contained in the `function.py` file.

 ```pg_connect``` Conveniance function to connect to database.
 ```get_edgar_fnl_stmt``` Extract financial statememt data from from SEC website.
 Under development - to be adapted from script edgar_import.py.